-Records: Husband of missing Portage teacher arrested again
+Husband of missing Portage teacher is jailed yet again

 PORTAGE, Mich. -- Kalamazoo County Jail records show the husband of missing Portage teacher Theresa Lockhart was arrested once again over the weekend.

-Records show Lockhart was booked on a charge of interfering with electronic communications on Saturday just before 1 p.m. by the Portage Department of Public Safety.
+Records show Christopher Lockhart was booked into jail on a charge of interfering with electronic communications on Saturday just before 1 p.m. by the Portage Department of Public Safety.

 You'll remember Lockhart is considered the only person of interest in his wife's disappearance.